 5 Myths about Online Classes

-The option to take a class online is still a somewhat new idea.
-As a result, there are a lot of opinions out there regarding the quality of this kind of education.
-You’ve probably seen those commercials on TV with girls in their sweatpants on their beds, laptop in hand, telling you that they’re earning their degree online, and it’s that easy.
-Compare that with the countless articles written about how classroom teaching is the only way to provide adequate socialization, group learning and teamwork skills.
+The option to take a class online is a somewhat new idea.
+As a result, there are a lot of opinions regarding the quality of this kind of education.
+Some believe that classroom teaching is the only way to provide adequate socialization, group learning and teamwork skills.

-It’s no wonder that as students scroll through their college catalog and learn that one of their courses is offered online, they aren’t sure what to believe.
+It’s no wonder that students aren’t sure what to believe.
 Check out these myths about online courses so you can make the best decision for your future.